 - Can you provide additional services or deep cleans on request?

-If your property has any specific cleaning requirements, don’t forget to mention them when interviewing potential cleaners.
+If your property has specific cleaning requirements, mention them when interviewing.

 In conclusion

-Cleaning a short-term vacation rental property isn’t difficult as long as you stay organized (and enjoy cleaning!) but many hosts find it more convenient to hire cleaning Pros.
-Using a cleaning company can save you time, let you focus on other areas of your business, and ensure your guests always enjoy a superior cleaning service.
-They can even take inventories and report damages, letting you mitigate your losses while ensuring happy guests and glowing reviews.
+Cleaning a short-term rental isn’t difficult as long as you stay organized — but many hosts find it more convenient to hire Pros.
+A cleaning company saves time, lets you focus on other parts of your business, and helps ensure guests always enjoy a superior clean.
+They can even take inventories and report damage, helping you limit losses while keeping guests happy and reviews glowing.